ECP-WarpX/impactx/docs/source/usage/python.rst

    :param ds: Segment length in m.
    :param ks: Solenoid strength in m^(-1) (MADX convention) in (magnetic field Bz in T) / (rigidity in T-m)
    :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.PROT(phi_in, phi_out)

+   Exact map for a pole-face rotation in the x-z plane.

+   :param phi_in: angle of the reference particle with respect to the longitudinal (z) axis in the original frame in degrees
+   :param phi_out: angle of the reference particle with respect to the longitudinal (z) axis in the rotated frame in degrees